Autumn planted

 Sorry, this item is not available to order online.

-Charming, colourful and wonderfully easy to grow, Allium unifolium ‘Eros’ produces loose clusters of soft lilac-pink flowers that bring a relaxed, natural feel to the early summer garden.
+Graceful, colourful and wonderfully easy to grow, Allium unifolium produces loose rounded clusters of rosy-pink to lilac star-shaped flowers that bring softness and movement to the late spring and early summer garden.

 Planting Instructions